 January 19, 2019

 Skeema’s command-line client is currently a stateless tool, typically run manually as needed.
-Some companies are starting to use it in an automated fashion, as part of a CI/CD pipeline, but this is currently difficult to configure.
+Some companies are starting to use it in an automated fashion, as part of a CI/CD pipeline, but this can be complex to configure.

 This system is designed to help DBAs and developers alike.
-The PR linter catches common table problems (invalid SQL, missing primary key, wrong storage engine, wrong character set, etc) and gives developers immediate feedback, so that DBAs can focus on more important aspects of schema review, such as performance implications.
-Meanwhile, the optional auto-push provides a way for schema changes to be applied without needing a manual run of a lengthy pt-online-schema-change command line.
-Combined with existing GitHub security features such as code owners and protected branches, you can configure a totally self-service workflow for some schemas/tables, and require DBA review/push for others.
+The CI system is essentially a pull request auto-linter.
+It catches common table problems (invalid SQL, missing primary key, wrong storage engine, wrong character set, etc) and gives developers immediate feedback, so that DBAs can focus on more important aspects of schema review, such as performance implications.
+Meanwhile, the optional CD system provides auto-push behavior – a way for schema changes to be applied without needing a manual run of a lengthy pt-online-schema-change command line.
+Combined with existing GitHub security features such as code owners and protected branches, you could configure a totally self-service workflow for some schemas/tables, while still requiring DBA review/push for others.

 2020 Update: Our CI product, Skeema Cloud Linter, has completed its beta period and has publicly launched!